 Proper nutrition goes beyond calorie intake.
 Consider these factors:

-• Balance macronutrients (carbohydrates, fats, and proteins) and micronutrients (vitamins and minerals).
+- Balancing macronutrients (carbohydrates, fats, and proteins) and micronutrients (vitamins and minerals).

-• Time your meals appropriately, especially around training sessions.
+- Timing meals appropriately, especially around training sessions.

-• Reduce energy output and training intensity initially to prevent injury and aid recovery.
+- Reducing energy output and training intensity initially to prevent injury and aid recovery.

 Nutritional Guidelines

 Women who exercise should aim for at least 1.6 grams of protein per kilogram of body weight daily.
-(Or, a woman who weighs 150 pounds should have 112 grams of protein daily.)
+(For example, a woman who weighs 150 pounds should have 112 grams of protein daily.)
 Ensure adequate carbohydrate intake, as not having enough could hurt exercise performance by impairing cognition and depleting muscle glycogen, leading to fatigue and reduced training capability.

 Healthy fats should make up at least 20 percent of daily calorie intake.
 They are essential for absorbing fat-soluble vitamins (A, D, E, and K) and preventing essential fatty acid deficiencies, which can weaken bones.
 Lower fat intake is also linked to a higher risk of injury.